Elly-su/Elly-su/README.md

 # 💫 About Me:
-🎓 Data Science Student with a passion for data-driven insights.<br>.<br>🔧 Learning and working towards becoming a Data Engineer to create impactful solutions.<br>♟️ When I’m not coding, I’m challenging myself on the chessboard!
+🎓 Data Science Student with  passion for data-driven insights.<br>🔧 Learning and working towards becoming a Data Engineer to create impactful solutions.<br>♟️ When I’m not coding, I’m challenging myself on the chessboard!

 ## 🌐 Socials: